oppia/oppia-web-developer-docs/Season-of-Docs-2024.md

 # Project Idea

-## Help new contributors to Oppia Web and Oppia Android tackle their first starter issues
+## Develop tutorials to help contributors tackle issues in new domains

 ### Problem statement